NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 # Loading the data from CSV file
 data = pd.read_csv('health_data.csv')

-# Detect anomalies using BlindSight AI
+# Detection of anomalies using BlindSight AI
 anomalies = detect_anomalies(data)

 # Print a list of the detected anomalies